RhetTbull/photosmeta/README.md

 ### Warning ###
-NOTE: This is my very first python project.
-Using this script might completely destroy your Photos library.
-You have been warned! :-)
+This script modifies files in your Photos library.
+Though I've done extensive testing, it's quite possible this could lead to data corruption or loss.
+I highly recomend you have a complete backup of your Photos library before using this script.

 ### License ###